 Just walking down the strip is an experience in itself.
 On one side of the street it's the New York skyline.
-On the other there’s the Eiffel Tower.
-Pop into The Venetian and check out the full-size canal that runs though the hotel, complete with gondolas.
-Many of the major hotels are themed, and seemingly compete to be the most over-the-top.
+On the other, there’s the Eiffel Tower.
+Pop into The Venetian and check out the full-size canal that runs through the hotel, complete with gondolas.
+Many of the major hotels are themed and compete to be the most over-the-top.
 With no entry fee, you're free to explore the Luxor, the Bellagio, the MGM Grand and many more.

 Considering you’re in the middle of the desert, there’s an awful lot of water around.
 The Fountains of Bellagio stretch for a quarter mile (0.4 kilometres) along the front of the hotel, and every half hour in the afternoon they erupt in a blaze of color, light and music.
 At Caesars Palace they have animatronic models acting out the Fall of Atlantis Fountain Show, at the Wynn they have dynamic fountains synced to music, and at Silverton’s there’s even a colossal salt-water aquarium to check out.